nisenchris/Playground/README.md

 ### Step 2: Navigate to the Project Directory

-1. Change into the project directory:
+1. Change to the project directory:

    ```bash
    cd LaunchDarkly-Assignment